smarty/changelog/cloud/us-zipcode-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2025.04.C - 2025-04-30
+We are beginning our phased rollout of us-zipcode-data 2025.04.C.
+This process is scheduled to be completed by 2025-05-03 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+Changes:
+- Improved geocode accuracy.

 ## 2025.04.B - 2025-04-24
 We are beginning our phased rollout of us-zipcode-data 2025.04.B.
 This process is scheduled to be completed by 2025-04-26 00:00:00 UTC.
 Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 Changes: